Litepiglet/aavegotchi-wiki/posts/en/introduction.md

 </div>

 ## About Aavegotchis
-Aavegotchis are rare crypto-collectibles living on the Ethereum blockchain, backed by the ERC-721 standard used in popular blockchain games such as CryptoKitties, Axie Infinity, and Cryptovoxels.
+Aavegotchis are rare crypto-collectibles living on the Polygon blockchain, backed by the ERC-721 standard used in popular blockchain games such as CryptoKitties, Axie Infinity, and Cryptovoxels.
 Aavegotchis possess three attributes that determine their overall value and rarity within the Aavegotchi universe: **collateral stake, traits, and wearables.**

 *  **Collateral stake:**
  Each Aavegotchi ERC721 NFT manages an escrow contract address that holds an Aave-backed ERC20 collateral, or “aToken”. [aTokens](/spirit-force) generate yield via Aave’s LendingPool, which increases the quantity of aTokens held in the wallet.
 Thus, the amount of aTokens held in the Aavegotchi’s escrow address grows over time.